Salamence064/Zeta2D/docs/primitives.md

 ```

 ### <span style="color:darkolivegreen">RigidBody2D</span>
-This struct models a 2D rigid body.
+This class models a 2D rigid body.
 A rigid body is an object that's affected by physics.
 It has various fields storing information to use for physics updates.
 Below are the core fields and functions.

 #### <span style="color:steelblue">Fields</span>
 | <span style="color:slategrey">Type</span> | <span style="color:slategrey">Identifier</span> | <span style="color:slategrey">Description</span> |